sakshamGupta09/progress-bars/README.md

 # Project description

 Linear progress bars, highly customizable built with HTML, CSS, Javascript.
-Three variants are added which are determinate, determinate with label, indeterminate.
+Three variants are added which are determinate, determinate with label and indeterminate.

 # Key Features